Frame Specification

 />

-The mint action allows the user to mint an NFT.
-Clients that support relaying or initiating onchain transactions may enhance the mint button by relaying a transaction or interacting with the user's walletl.
+action allows the user to mint an NFT.
+Clients that support relaying or initiating onchain transactions may enhance the mint button by relaying a transaction or interacting with the user's wallet.
 Clients that do not fall back to linking to an external URL.

 tx